Leadership Team

 Margaret du Bray – Hollins University

-du Bray teaches in the Environmental Studies program at Hollins University, where she teaches students the fundamentals of environmental studies.
+Dr. du Bray teaches in the Environmental Studies program at Hollins University, where she teaches students the fundamentals of environmental studies.
 After completing her PhD, she worked as a post-doctoral researcher at Idaho State University as part of the EPSCoR MILES project examining fairness in groundwater governance.
 She has a PhD in sociocultural anthropology from Arizona State University.
 In addition to ongoing collaborations with ISU, she continues to work with the Center for Global Health and the Culture, Health, and Environment Lab at Arizona State University's School of Human Evolution and Social Change.
-This research explores local understandings of climate change, and the neoliberal approaches to governing resources, particularly in the form of ecosystem services. du Bray is also a member of the HWISE network.
+This research explores local understandings of climate change, and the neoliberal approaches to governing resources, particularly in the form of ecosystem services.
+Dr. du Bray is also a member of the HWISE network.

 Carlos Garcia-Quijano